dhivyapadmanaban/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
-Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drive train, and ground clearance, were collected for each vehicle.
 Design a linear model that predicts the mpg of MechaCar prototypes using several variables from the MechaCar_mpg.csv file.

 ### Results

 ![image](https://user-images.githubusercontent.com/83181834/128647689-6587b1ae-656d-45a6-a793-22da7a109f6c.png)

-### Satistical Summary
+### Statistical Summary

 1. The **vehicle length, and vehicle ground clearance are statistically likely to provide non-random amounts of variance** to the model.
 That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
 Conversely, the vehicle weight, spoiler angle, and All Wheel Drive (AWD) have p-Values that indicate a random amount of variance with the dataset.